 For most mac users who want to quickly get an idea of disk activity, they can check the Activity Monitor application.

 - Launch Activity Monitor, located in /Applications/Utilities/, or you can hit Command+Space Bar to bring up Spotlight search and find it that way

-- Click on the Disk Activity tab near the bottom
+- Click on the Disk Activity tab within the Activity Monitor app

 - The graph on the right plots Disk Activity